kupl/SimplPublic/README.md

 Then, Simpl will output the complete program whose behaviour matches all the given input-output examples by filling in the holes of the partial program.
+For example, type ```./main.native -input benchmarks/no1_factorial``` to produce the complete factorial function.
-For more informations, please refer to the following link: https://arxiv.org/abs/1702.06334
+For more information, please refer to the following link: https://arxiv.org/abs/1702.06334

 ## Question